thetatoken/guardian-testnet-guide/docs/GUI.md

 <a href="url"><img src="./images/GN_welcome.png" align="center" height="50%" width="50%" ></a>

-Click "Continue, then create your GN password and click "Create Node".
-You may see a Windows message asking you to allow access for the Theta app; click "Allow access" to continue.
+Click "**Continue**", then create your GN password and click "**Create Node**".
+You may see a Windows message asking you to allow access for the Theta app; click "**Allow access**" to continue.

 Allow your Guardian Node to sync to the Theta blockchain.
-This first time can take some time as you process all the blocks since the latest snapshot available.
+This first time can take some time as you process all the blocks since the latest snapshot available (typically should be less than 10 minutes).

 <a href="url"><img src="./images/GN_syncing.png" align="center" height="50%" width="50%" ></a>

-Once your node has synced, you'll see your Guardian Node Holder (Summary).
+Once your node has synced, you'll see the `summary` of your node under **Guardian Node Holder (Summary)**.
 You'll use this to stake your THETA tokens to your Guardian Node.

 <a href="url"><img src="./images/GN_deposit_stake.png" align="center" height="50%" width="50%" ></a>